 Vaginal inflammation

 What are the symptoms of colpitis, vaginal inflammation?

 Certain parasites, e.g., trichomonads, cause a greenish, often foamy discharge that can smell very bad.
 Vaginitis is accompanied by burning in the vagina, sometimes also when urinating, itching, and pain in the intimate area.
-Pain during intercourse (dyspareunia) and recurring bladder infections (cystitis) are often the result of vaginitis (colpitis).
+Pain during sexual intercourse (dyspareunia) and recurring bladder infections (cystitis) are often the result of vaginitis (colpitis).

+Vaginal inflammation